11florin/tacho-quiz/README.md

 The application is built using a mobile‑first approach, making it ideal for users who access the quiz on their phones during breaks or study sessions.

 ---
+## 📚 User Stories (Summary)

+- As a user, I want to start the quiz easily so that I can begin without confusion.
+- As a user, I want to see one question at a time so that I can focus clearly.
+- As a user, I want to select answers with a single click so that the quiz feels intuitive.
+- As a user, I want immediate feedback so that I know if I was correct.
+- As a user, I want to see my final score so that I can understand my performance.
+- As a user, I want the quiz to work on mobile devices so that I can play anywhere.

+---

 ## UX Design
 ### 1. Strategy Plane